Not every crypto project is destined for success. Some are predetermined to fail right from the start.

-In this article, we’ll discuss what a rug pull in crypto exactly is and how to spot one right from the beginning before you invest your funds into a project like this.
+In this article, we’ll hopefully lead this to an end, and you’ll learn what a rug pull in crypto is and how to spot one, ideally right away.

 What is a Rug Pull in Crypto

-In this type of crypto scam, quite often, an anonymous crypto developer promotes a new project, with an expected bright future.
-But then unexpectedly disappears with investors’ money.
-Leaving investors with a coin or token with no real value.
+In this type of crypto scam, quite often, an anonymous crypto developer promotes a new project—something new and revolutionizing.
+They artificially pump up the price before unexpectedly disappearing with investors’ money—investors are left with a valueless asset.

 How Crypto Rug Pulls Happens